aljrico/lagom/_posts/2018-05-03-bitcoin-currency.md

 It can happen, however, that a currency is not capable of fulfilling this usage anymore.
 And when this happens, make no mistake, new alternatives will be always on the table.

 Whenever you are facing the question of the *intrinsic value* of currencies, first consider their power to convince people of their value.
-Not the practical usage of the item itself.
+Not the practical usage of the actual item.

 # The Gold Standard